surf-visualization/blospray/readme.md

     - Note also that some builtin UI panels are disabled when the render engine is set to OSPRay as those panels can't directly be used with OSPRay (e.g. they contain Cycles-specific settings)

-Notes on 2.0.x alpha OSPRay (not BLOSPRAY) limitations:

-* When using the scivis renderer a transformed volume will not render correctly

-### Known to be missing and/or buggy

-**Please check this list before reporting a bug!**

 * This project is developed for Blender 2.8x, the latest stable release.
-  Blender 2.7x is not supported.
+  Blender 2.7x is not supported

-* Scene updates in interactive render mode as mostly not implemented.
-  Only viewpoint changes will work, plus some limited material editing (changing node values works, changing node *connections* does not)
+Known to be missing and/or buggy:

+* When scaling a volume much smaller it appears that the rendered volume is "thinned out", i.e. there's much less opacity accumulating.
+Also, the `Sampling rate` parameter appears to have no effect.
+It needs further checks wether this is an issue with BLOSPRAY or with OSPRay.
 * Texturing
 * HDRI lighting
 * Motion blur
     - This is not supported by OSPRay itself
-* Parallel rendering mode through MPI
+* Parallel rendering mode through MPI is supported by OSPRay, but not used in BLOSPRAY yet
 * Slice rendering and isosurfacing on volumes is not working yet
 * Many errors that can happen during scene sync between Blender and the render server are not caught and/or not reported correctly